josephspurrier/rove/README.md

 ## Adapters

 Rove is designed to be extensible via adapters.
-There is one adapter included in the standard package:
+There is one adapter included in the package:

 * mysql